niallmulkerns/Nanobubbles/projectlog.md

 - Then tried to deposit silver coating onto the ITO coverslips, however, this silver coating was again delaminated when the coverslip was exposed to low potetnials, approx -1 V, with no bubbles being formed either.
 The silver coating did take, but was no good for use in the cell due to no bubbles and loss of conductivity/coating at low potential values.

-- After this, we decided to try evaporating gold surface onto the ITO coverslips, which unfortunately did not work either due to reasons mentioned above.
-Then found the papers on ITO delamination at low potentials and decided to change tact and start work with normal glass coverlsips instead.
+- After this, we decided to try evaporating a gold surface onto the ITO coverslips, which unfortunately did not work either due to reasons mentioned above.
+Then found the papers on ITO delamination at low potentials [Senthikumar et al 2007] and decided to change tact and start work with normal glass coverlsips instead.
 However, it is well known that glass and gold do not adhere well to each other, so an adhesive layer must be present between the two to stop the gold from peeling away from the glass at low potentials.

--
+- Explored multiple options:
+  - Electroless plating [Hu et al. 2007]: glass coverslips are silanised with APTES-like solution which allows gold nanoparticles to form a SAM on the surface through a series of chemical baths.
+Has not been attempted (to the gold nanoparticles stage) as of yet.
+Has the disadvantage of being a slow and expensive procedure.
+  - Evaporate a thin layer of chromium/titanium onto glass (as an adhesive layer between the glass and gold), then evaporate another layer of gold on top.
+This has the disadvantages of being difficult to control, chromium is toxic, both form oxides in air (which are non-adhesive and impossible to avoid, except using Neil's evaporator) and the fact that both are opaque, so would not help the cause of being transparent.
+  - Coat the glass with active groups (such as NH<sub>3</sub> through silanisation or amination) then evaporate gold onto the glass, so that the adhesive layer is the attached molecules.
+Effectively doing the first part of electroless plating then evaporating instead of using gold nanoparticles.

 ---